BYLAWS OF THE

 Section 2.
 Number.
 The number of Directors shall be twelve with four being elected each year.

 Section 4.
 Vacancy.
-Any vacancy occurring in the Board of Directors may be filled by the Board of Directors until the next annual meeting of the members of the corporation.
+Any vacancy occurring in the Board of Directors may be filled by the Board of Directors to complete unexpired term.

 Section 5.
 Meetings.
 The Board of Directors shall meet monthly at a date and time set by the board.